Data-driven Optimal Filtering for Linear Systems with Unknown Noise Covariances: Background and Problem Formulation

 \subsection{Learning problem}

-Now, we describe our learning setup: \begin{enumerate} \item[1)] The system matrices $A$ and $H$ are known, but the process and the measurement noise covariances, $Q$ and $R$, are \emph{not} available. \item[2)] We have access to an oracle that generates independent realizations of the observation signal for given length $T$: $\{y(t)\}_{t=0}^T$.
-However, ground-truth measurements of the state $x(t)$ is \emph{not} available. \end{enumerate} This setting arises in various important engineering applications, such as aircraft wing dynamics, where merely approximate or reduced-order linear models are available due to difficulty in analytically capturing the effect of complex dynamics or disturbances, hence represented by noise with unknown covariance matrices~\cite{zhang2020identification}.
+Now, we describe our learning setup: \begin{enumerate*} \item[1)] The system matrices $A$ and $H$ are known, but the process and the measurement noise covariances, $Q$ and $R$, are \emph{not} available. \item[2)] We have access to an oracle that generates independent realizations of the observation signal for given length $T$: $\{y(t)\}_{t=0}^T$.
+However, ground-truth measurements of the state $x(t)$ is \emph{not} available. \end{enumerate*}